Australia men's national basketball team: 1970–80s

 They did not play again in a major international tournament until 1970, when the team qualified for the FIBA World Championship for the first time.
 The team finished in 12th place, with their sole victory coming over the United Arab Republic.

-At the 1972 Munich Olympic Games Australia changed its guards.
-Lindsay Gaze made his coaching debut, after he had played at the 1964 Summer Olympics.
+At the 1972 Munich Olympic Games Lindsay Gaze made his coaching debut, after he had played at the 1964 Summer Olympics.
 Australia again finished ninth, but close defeats to Czechoslovakia and Spain left the team just a few baskets away from advancing to the second round.
 Eddie Palubinskas was the holder of the second highest scoring average of the tournament.

 At the 1976 Montreal Olympic Games, Eddie Palubinskas finished as the top overall scorer, and set three Olympic scoring records, including the most points scored in a single Olympics to that time, with 269 points.
 The Boomers defeated Mexico, 120–117, in an overtime game, and defeated Japan, 117–79, as they moved to the second round of the tournament for the first time, on their way to an eighth-place finish.

 In 1978, the Boomers headed to the Philippines for the 1978 FIBA World Championship.
 Australia played their most successful tournament to that time, defeating Czechoslovakia, the Dominican Republic, the Philippines (twice), and playing eventual gold medallist Yugoslavia, losing 105–101.
 The Boomers advanced to the semi-final round, and placed seventh.

 In the 1980 Moscow Olympic Games, the Boomers played their best Olympic tournament to that date, equalling their 1976 finish of eighth place.
 The Boomers defeated eventual silver medallist Italy, 84–77, in the preliminary round, but due to a three-way tie with Italy and Cuba, the team failed to advance to the final round, despite 5 wins and 2 losses.

 Two years later, the 1982 FIBA World Championship was held in Colombia.
 The Australians finished in fifth place.

 The Boomers were captained at the 1984 Los Angeles Olympic Games by Phil Smyth, and introduced coach Lindsay Gaze's 19-year-old son, Andrew Gaze, to the world stage.
 Australia advanced to the second round, following victories over Brazil and West Germany.
 A loss to Italy, and a 16-point win over Egypt, left the Boomers in a must-win situation against Spain, to advance to the medal round.
 Spain went up big early in the first half, but the Boomers fought back, ultimately losing by a score of 101–93, ending their medal hopes with an Olympic best seventh-place finish.